kibitzr/kibitzr.github.io/why-python.md

 ## Configuration

-Kibitzr' configuration file has to be expressive and human-editable.
+Kibitzr's configuration file has to be expressive and human-editable.
 That's why it uses [YAML](http://yaml.org/) with awesome [PyYAML](https://pypi.python.org/pypi/PyYAML) Python package.